Learning to Reconstruct: A Differentiable Approach to Muon Tracking at the LHC: Acknowledgments

 \section{Acknowledgments}

-We thank the IT team of the INFN Rome section and Physics department at La Sapienza university, and in particular Francesco Safai Tehrani for the useful support in accessing the local GPU computing infrastructure.
-The authors are also grateful to Michael Kagan and Lukas Henirich for inspiring discussions.
+We thank the IT team of the INFN Rome section and the Physics Department at Sapienza University of Rome, and in particular Francesco Safai Tehrani, for their valuable support in accessing the local GPU computing infrastructure.
+We are also grateful to Michael Kagan and Lukas Heinrich for inspiring discussions, and to the Munich Institute for Astro-, Particle and BioPhysics (MIAPbP) for their hospitality and the stimulating environment provided during the workshop “Differentiable and Probabilistic Programming for Fundamental Physics” in June 2023.